A parametric study of the pipeline hammer phenomenon in plastic Bingham slurry flows using the finite element method: Introduction

 In this context, this research aims to address the transient dynamics when dealing with plastic Bingham flows in horizontal, single diameter elastic-walled pipelines.
 Recent works have numerically afforded this case, studying the pressure waves generated after a sudden valve closure in a pipeline with Bingham fluids flows \cite{oliveira2010, oliveira2012, oliveira2015}, but also in power-law fluids \cite{santos2023}.
 Although these studies have reached significant progress, there are still several gaps that need to be addressed.
 By one hand, a better understanding on the influence of rheological parameters (e.g., $\eta,\tau_y$) on the propagation of pressure waves, changes in flow friction, water-hammer attenuation is required.
 On the other hand, the effects induced by gradual operations of some flow control instruments (e.g., valves), is also needed.
 This kind of operations obviously affect the decay dynamics of flow's velocity and pressure, the most important variables in the pipelines operation.

 In our case, a methodological difference concerning the spatial discretization of the governing dynamics of the system was considered.
 The gold standard has relied on the method of characteristics \cite{chaudhry2014, oliveira2015} with a structured 2D grid for space and time.
 Taking into account the consolidated computational power of the last decades, we consider instead a finite element approach which allows one not only to solve the classical conservation equations, but also to extend them to several other scenarios.
-With classical MOC, the hypothesis of quasi-linearity must be ensured, meaning that the equations terms must be either linear or depend solely on the unknown but not its derivatives.